zulip/zulip/docs/testing/manual-testing.md

   - Have Hamlet send you a message that includes the alert word
 - Zulip labs
   - Turn on auto-scroll to new messages (and have Hamlet send you one)
-  - Turn on/off "Enable desktop notifications for new streams" and test.
+  - Turn on/off "Enable desktop notifications for new channels" and test.
     (We may eliminate this option soon.)

 ### Keyboard shortcuts